 Protons and neutrons are incredibly dense and make up the core, or nucleus of an atom.
 In fact, they’re so dense, that a teaspoon of them packed together would weigh many tons on earth.
 However, an atom is mostly empty space, because while the protons and neutrons are tightly clustered in the center of the atom, electrons orbit a distance around the nucleus:

-Atoms are classified on the periodic table by the number of protons they posess, which is also their atomic number.
-So for example, hydrogen has (1) proton, so therefore its atomic number is 1.
+Atoms are classified on the periodic table by the number of protons they possess, which is also their atomic number.
+So, for example, hydrogen has (1) proton, so therefore its atomic number is 1.
 Helium has 2 protons, so its atomic number is 2, lead has 82, and so forth.

 Both protons and electrons have an attraction/repelling force, or “charge.”
-Protons and electrons have the same amount of charge from a quantity standpoint, but they are qualitatively different, in that protons and electrons exert opposite forces, which cause them to attract each other, while electrons will repel each other.
-Similarly, two protons will also repel each other.
-The amount of charge a proton or electron has is known as a unit electrical charge, often denoted as e, and was once thought to be the smallest amount of electrical charge possible (we now know that quarks, have an even smaller electrical charge).
+Protons and electrons have the same amount of charge from a quantity standpoint, but they are qualitatively different, in that protons and electrons exert opposite forces, which cause them to attract each other.
+Two electrons will repel each other; similarly, two protons will also repel each other.
+The amount of charge a proton or electron has is known as a unit electrical charge, often denoted as e, and was once thought to be the smallest amount of electrical charge possible (we now know that quarks have an even smaller electrical charge).

-Protons are said to have a “positive charge,” Neutrons have no charge (neutral), and electrons have a “negative charge.”.
-However, the terms negative and positive in this context have no intrinsic meaning, instead, their naming has been chosen arbitrarily, in that they could have just as easily been called up and down charges, or protons could have been said to be negative and eletrons positive.
+Protons are said to have a “positive charge,” neutrons have no charge (neutral), and electrons have a “negative charge.”
+However, the terms positive and negative in this context have no intrinsic meaning, instead, their naming has been chosen arbitrarily, in that they could have just as easily been called up and down charges, or protons could have been said to be negative and electrons positive.
 The important part here is that they are opposites.

-However, atoms can gain or lose electrons, causing them to have a net positive (if there are more protons) or net negative charge (if there are more electrons).
+However, atoms can gain or lose electrons, causing them to have a net positive charge (if there are more protons) or net negative charge (if there are more electrons).
 These atoms are called ions.
-And the process of becoming ionized is ionization.
+The process of becoming ionized is ionization.

-Atoms often combine together to form molecules or in a repeating lattice to form crystals and metal, by sharing electrons:
+Atoms often combine together by sharing electrons to form molecules or in a repeating lattice to form crystals and metal:

-Metal oxides (metal that have oxygen atoms bound to them) often insulate, even though the same metal without oxygen will conduct.
-Gasses usually make good insulators, too, because the atoms are too far apart to exchange electrons.
+Metal oxides (metals that have oxygen atoms bound to them) often insulate, even though the same metal without oxygen will conduct.
+Gasses usually make good insulators because the atoms are too far apart to exchange electrons.